kits-ab/gakusei/README.md

 # CMD ["-f", "/usr/share/logstash/pipeline/gakusei_events.conf"]
 ```

-**Note 2:** The commands are intentionally commented out.
+**Note 3:** The commands are intentionally commented out.
 As you will soon see, we will use them one at a time.

 #### Running ELK on Docker

-To start up the Elastic stack on Docker we need to commands:
+To start up the Elastic stack on Docker we need two commands:
 1. docker-compose build
 2. docker-compose up

-**Note 3:** You must run both commands after changes you make to the configurations.
+**Note 4:** You must run both commands after any changes that you make.

 #### Inspecting the containers

 To list all the containers that are currently running, use the following command:
-* `docker ps`
+* `docker ps`\
 To include containers that are not currently running, use the following command:
 * `docker ps -a`